 I could see a greater efficiency as none of my members were left out which was a huge improvement from how I used to lead in my previous school.
 Therefore, an important lesson that I learned is that everything takes experience and it includes learning to become a leader who respects, listens, delegates, and communicates with their members well.

+Dear Catherine,

+Great leadership experience!
+It seems like there were many lessons you learned and many things you want to convey, which is terrific.

+However, to clearly communicate what you learned to the reader, it may be helpful to outline your essay with careful reference to the prompt.

+You might consider focusing on what the exact obstacles were, the lesson you learned, and how you applied what you learned to lead you to later success.
+Technical details are important, however too much detail may shift the reader’s attention to the story instead of learning your lesson which is the answer to the prompt.

+All the best!

+Thalia

+ALL-in Essay Editor